xmartlabs/Opera/README.md

     onNext: { (repositories: [Repository]) in
       // do something when networking and Json parsing completes successfully },
-    onError: {(error: OperaError) in
+    onError: {(error: Error) in
-      // do something when networking went wrong
+      // do something when something went wrong
     }
   )
   .addDisposableTo(disposeBag)